9 Best Gusto Competitors & Alternatives for 2023

 Square Payroll is a popular payroll system for small retailers and restaurants, especially those already using Square’s point-of-sale (POS) solution.
 It handles payroll for both contractors and employees, calculates and files taxes, manages benefits, and has free time tracking—a bonus for those who employ hourly workers.
 However, its standard four-day direct deposit timeline is slower than Gusto’s and most of the other competitors in this guide.

-The provider made our list of best Gusto alternatives because it offers unlimited pay runs at no extra charge and imports tips and commissions from Square POS automatically into its payroll module for processing.
+The provider made our list of best Gusto alternatives because it offers unlimited pay runs at no extra charge and imports tips and commissions automatically from Square POS into its payroll module for processing.
 It also syncs seamlessly with QuickBooks Online and other third-party timecard partners.
-Plus, unlike the other Gusto competitors we reviewed, Square Payroll has a contractor-only payroll plan that’s cheaper than Gusto’s at $5 per contractor monthly vs $35 plus $6 per contractor monthly.
+Plus, Square Payroll has a contractor-only payroll plan that’s cheaper than Gusto’s at $6 per contractor monthly vs $35 plus $6 per contractor monthly.

-If you’re only processing contractor salaries, Square Payroll won’t charge you its base monthly fee of $35 and will only charge you a per-person monthly rate of $5 per contractor.
-This is similar to Gusto’s contractor plan―although Square’s is cheaper―and great for companies that primarily contract work out vs hiring employees.
-Note that the other providers on this list charge you the same price as you’d pay for an employee, which includes a monthly base and per-employee fees.
+If you’re a Square POS user and only need to process contractor payments, Square Payroll won’t bill you its base monthly fee of $35 and will only charge you a per-person monthly rate of $6 per contractor.
+This is great for companies that primarily contract work out vs hiring employees.

 Square Payroll lets you pay employees and contractors through manual checks, aside from four-day direct deposits.
 You can also pay employees via Square’s Cash App, which allows you to process two-day direct deposits and even send payments instantly—provided you use Square’s Instant Payments feature.

 A unique feature that Square Payroll offers, which Gusto and the eight other competitors in this guide don’t, is that tips and commissions import from Square POS automatically into its payroll solution.
-This makes it easy for you to process employee payments without manually extracting and uploading tip and commission data from one system to another.
+This makes it easy for you to process employee payments without extracting and uploading tip and commission data from one system to another manually.

-Aside from unlimited and automatic pay runs for both employees and contractors, Square Payroll seamlessly integrates with Square products, like Square POS and Square Team Management.
-It also connects with third-party software, like QuickBooks Online and partner timecard solutions.
+Aside from unlimited and automatic pay runs for both employees and contractors, Square Payroll integrates seamlessly with Square products, such as Square POS and Square Team Management.
+It also connects with third-party software, such as QuickBooks Online and partner timecard solutions.

 Read our full Square Payroll review to learn more about its features.